maddox/itunes-api/README.md

 iTunes instance.
 Once you have a way to make RESTful API calls to control iTunes, you can integrate its control into any of your own software.

-This is especially convenient for integrating into any sort of Home Automationyou might have.
+This is especially convenient for integrating into any sort of Home Automation you might have.

 Last confirmed working version of iTunes: `12.2.1`.